safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

   - mendix
   - process-automation
 ---
+# Source code continues integration of Mendix application with Gitlab Pipeline

 Mendix is a high productivity low-code collaborative development app platform that enables you to build and continuously improve mobile and web applications at scale.

 Mendix supports the use of a centralized version control repository based on Subversion (SVN), which is the Mendix Team Server.
 Every project built using the Mendix Platform comes with the Team Server version control system.